otterdev-io/jet-cdk/packages/jet/README.md

 import 'source-map-support/register';
 import * as cdk from '@aws-cdk/core';
 import { MyAppStack } from '../lib/my-app-stack';
-import { JetCoreStack, jetStage } from '@jet-cdk/jet/cdk';
+import { JetCore, jetStage } from '@jet-cdk/jet/cdk';

 const app = new cdk.App();

-new JetCoreStack(app, "MyApp", {
+new JetCore(app, "MyApp", {
   'dev-{user}': jetStage((stage) => {
     new  WebServiceStack(stage, "WebService");
   }),
   staging: jetStage((stage) => {
     new  WebServiceStack(stage, "WebService");
+    new FrontendStack(stage, "Frontend")
   }),
   production: jetStage((stage) => {
     new  WebServiceStack(stage, "WebService");
+    new FrontendStack(stage, "Frontend")
   }, {env: {region: 'ap-southeast-1'}}),
 });
 ```
 That's it!
-Any existing lambdas you have in your stacks will be detected automatically.
+Any existing lambdas you have in your stacks will be detected automatically, for live uploading and logging.

 ## Verify
 Verify that the stages are set up properly: